daattali/beautiful-jekyll/aboutme.md

 I am a big advocate for Open Source, I use Linux based Operating Systems, Applications and Software’s to home lab or run home network solution like pfSense for firewall, Raspberry Pi (pi-hole OS) for DNS, TureNAS for Network Storage, Open VPN and so on.

 Idea to have this blog post, to store the documentations of home labs and journey through it.
 Once again, I thank you for taking time to be here and I stay connected with me I am always available on Networking Community called The Art of Network Engineering through their discord group.

-Over the next few weeks I will be finishing a portfolio github page website using a template.
-Trust me, this is a very first steps for me to dig into some web development side.
-So stay tuned!